GoogleContainerTools/skaffold/integration/examples/custom-buildx/README.md

     the Docker Daemon, and so this example builds a single container image for the local platform.

-But Skaffold is unaware of the platforms built by this custom builder, and so on completion Skaffold will cache the built artifact.
-So on a local-build, Skaffold will cache the local-platform artifact and use that for subsequent deployments (assuming the source is unchanged).
+But Skaffold is unaware that the build result differs based on `$PUSH_IMAGE`.
-To avoid this scenario, disable Skaffold's artifact cache when the result is to be pushed to a remote registry:
+So on a local-build, Skaffold will cache the local-platform artifact, and that artifact will be used that for subsequent deployments even if to a remote registry (assuming the source is unchanged).
+To avoid this scenario, disable Skaffold's artifact caching when the result is to be pushed to a remote registry:

 ```
 skaffold build --cache-artifacts=false
 ```